mGhassen/Dose/docs/SQUARE_INTEGRATION_SETUP.md

 1. Go to [Square Developer Console](https://developer.squareup.com/console)
 2. Navigate to **"Sandbox Test Accounts"** in the left sidebar
 3. Click **"+ New sandbox test account"**
-4. Provide a name (e.g., "SunnyBudget Test") and select your country
+4. Provide a name (e.g., "Dose Test") and select your country
 5. Click **"Create"**

 ### Step 2: Authorize Your Test Account